Summer Undergraduate Research Fellowship

 Selection is based on academic records and the appropriateness of the applicant’s scientific interests.
 Students about to begin their senior year of college studies are preferred, but promising juniors and recent graduates will be considered.

 Participants are provided with room, board, a modest living allowance and up to $350 travel reimbursement.
-Six undergraduate credit hours in biology are also available tuition-free to all program participants.
-In addition, those program participants who meet minimum requirements for admission to the Heritage College, including having taken the MCAT, will be offered an opportunity to interview during the summer for a place in the entering class of 2020.
+In addition, those program participants who meet minimum requirements for admission to the Heritage College, including having taken the MCAT, will be offered an opportunity to interview during the summer for a place in the entering class of 2021.

 Required Supplemental Application Materials